fozy81/Hello-World/data.md

 ---

-## What does this mean in terms of SEPA?
+## Applying this to SEPA data

-* Get all data presentation on to web-based technology via internet or intranet applications
+* Data presentation on to web-based technology
-* Build a dynamic, fast database as backend to web-based services
+* Build a fast database as backend to support web-based services
-* Move away from crystal Reports, Excel, even PowerPoint
+* Move away from static documents like Crystal reports, Excel, even PowerPoint
 * Open data policy

 ---

 ## Constraints

-* Improving performance and configuring the backend database
+* Improving performance & configuring the backend database
 * Training staff to use new web-based tools such as DAVEcology
-* Changing culture that everything ends up as a web-based solution - citizen science, performance reports, pollution reports...
+* Changing culture so everything ends up as a web-based solution - citizen science, performance reports, pollution reports...
-* Embedded systems and solutions which don't currently - if it ain't broke
+* Embedded systems and solutions - if it ain't broke

 ---

-### Vision for presenting environmental data?
+### Vision for presenting environmental data -  in a nutshell:

 * Much like this presentation!
-Dynmaic, open, reproducible, standardised and web-based
+Dynamic, open, reproducible, standardised and web-based
-* Constraints - hardwork.
+* Constraints - 'All good things are difficult to achieve; and bad things are very easy to get.'